Beylagan District: Monuments

 A list of important monuments of Beylagan includes the Labor Union monument, the March 31, Genocide monument complex of Azerbaijanis, the monument complex in memory of Karabakh war, the monument in memory of the Hero of Soviet Union Garay Asadov and the monument of Heydar Aliyev.

 Economy

 Economy of Beylagan is characterized by agricultural activities especially cotton, vine, grain growing fields.

 Demography

-According to the statistics in 2017, the population is 96,4 thousand people.
+According to the statistics in 2017, the population is 96.4 thousand people.
 The population of the district includes various nationalities.

-People's settlement in urban areas is less than villages, respectively 42,16% and 57,84%.
+People's settlement in urban areas is less than villages, respectively 42.16% and 57.84%.

-According to the State Statistics Committee, as of 2018, the population of city recorded 97,500 persons, which increased by 18,700 persons (about 18.9 percent) from 79,000 persons in 2000.
-49,400 of total population are men, 48,100 are women.
+According to the State Statistics Committee, as of 2018, the population of the city recorded 97,500 persons, which increased by 18,700 persons (about 18.9 percent) from 79,000 persons in 2000.
+Of the total population, 49,400 are men and 48,100 are women.

-Notable natives
+Notable people from Beylagan region

-Some of the district's notable residents include scientists, writers, sportsmen, heroes and musicians.
+Some of the district's notable residents include: